polygoat/TSL/README.md

     log [first-names]
 ```

 Variables created during loops will automatically be appended to a collection named using the plural form.
 In the example above, the creation of `first-name` **automatically populates** a collection called `first-names`.
 Irregular plurals like child -> children or foot -> feet have basic support.
-If the plural fails try compound words for better inflection.
+If the plural fails try compound words for better inflection, e.g. `species-collection` instead of `species`.

 ---
 # Setup